-Note 8 - Debt
+Note 8 - Debt and Subsequent Event

 On March 30, 2011, we and Amerigon Europe entered into a new credit agreement with a syndicate of banks led by Bank of America (the "US Bank of America credit facility") and W.E.T. and W.E.T.
 Automotive Systems Ltd., a Canadian corporation wholly owned by W.E.T., entered into a credit facility with the same syndicate of banks (the "W.E.T.
 Bank of America credit facility").
 We cancelled our then existing credit facility with Comerica Bank.
-In conjunction with the cancellation, we entered into a pledge and security agreement with Comerica Bank and deposited \$472 as collateral for an outstanding letter of credit.
-The cash deposit is included in restricted cash on the consolidated condensed balance sheet as of June 30, 2011.

 The US Bank of America credit facility provides two term notes (referred to as the "US Term Note and Europe Term Note") and a \$25,000 revolving line of credit note ("US Revolving Note").
 The W.E.T.
-Bank of America credit facility provides W.E.T. with a \notin 30,000 term note ("W.E.T.
-Term Note") and a \notin 10,000 revolving line of credit note ("W.E.T.
+Bank of America credit facility provides W.E.T. with a \leq 30,000 term note ("W.E.T.
+Term Note") and a \leq 10,000 revolving line of credit note ("W.E.T.
 Revolving Note").